Classifying Software as Medical Device in EU MDR

 Some industry experts believe that Rule 11 will slow the pace of innovation.
 Impeding software development to an extent makes it virtually impossible for small manufacturers to overcome regulatory obstacles.

-A stricter classification of software, particularly of apps, among others, will result in increased involvement of notified bodies and execution of clinical trials.
+A stricter classification of medical device software, particularly of apps, will result in increased involvement of notified bodies and execution of clinical trials.

-Thus, companies that are presently developing software for use in medical devices or standalone medical devices must be mindful of these changes and introduce all necessary measures to ensure compliance with the new system.
+Thus, companies presently developing medical device software or standalone software must be mindful of these changes and introduce all necessary measures to ensure compliance with the new system.

-ISO 13485:2016 and MDSAP program pushing for greater standardization and stronger post-market surveillance requirements.
-The MDR is a taste of how the regulatory environment for medical devices will be changing over the next decade.
+ISO 13485:2016 and MDSAP (Medical Device Single Audit Program) push for greater standardization and stronger post-market surveillance requirements.
+The MDR is a taste of how the medical device regulatory environment will change over the next decade.